jakemoresca/RMMVMZ-Tactics-System/README.md

 # [MZ Tactics System][![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)]
-MZ Tactics System is a tactical battle system plugin for RPG Maker MZ.
+RMMVMZ Tactics System is a tactical battle system plugin for RPG Maker MV and MZ.
 It's ported from a tactical battle system plugin for RPG Maker MV (https://github.com/belmoussaoui/Tactics-System version 1.3)

 * **Easy to use:** Tactics System has been designed to be easy to use.
 Just create a map with events defining the position of actors and enemies and use default battle processing event command to launch a battle!
 * **Expandable by add-on:** The plugin has been developed based on what already existed in RPG Maker MZ by following the predefined rules.
 Thus it is easy to extend the Tactics System with add-ons.
 A list of add-ons bringing features to the system is already available.